Transparent dark purple Travel Guide by Insurte logo

-If you are NOT an EU/Schengen country citizen AND plan to stay in Hungary for more than 90 days, you will need to apply for a residence permit.
+If you are NOT an EU/Schengen country citizen AND plan to stay in Hungary for more than 90 days, you will likely need to apply for a residence permit.

 If you can travel to Hungary visa-free (for short stays), you can apply for residence when you arrive in Hungary.
 This only applies if you're a student, joining a family member, seeking medical treatment, or doing research/volunteer work.
 Other scenarios may require you to apply for residence before arriving.
 This applies to US and UK citizens as well as several other nationalities.